2002 Australian Grand Prix: Race

-By the 22nd lap Michael Schumacher increased his lead over Montoya to 11.3 seconds with consecutive lap times in the 1 minute, 29 second range.
-Räikkönen was eight-tenths of a second behind Montoya.
+By lap 22 Michael Schumacher's advantage over Montoya had grown to 11.3 seconds, with consecutive lap times in the 1:29 range.
+Räikkönen was 0.8 seconds behind Montoya.
 On the same lap, Coulthard went off the track at Prost corner.
-His reduced speed promoted Irvine to fourth soon after.
-On lap 23 Bernoldi was disqualified from the race because the stewards deemed him to have switched to the spare car after the race began.
+His slower speed promoted Irvine to fourth soon after.
+Bernoldi was disqualified from the race on lap 23 because the stewards determined he switched to the spare car after the race began.
 Webber and Villeneuve passed Coulthard for fifth and sixth on laps 25 and 26.
-Villeneuve in sixth had a rear wing failure that sent him into the tyre wall at high speed on the entry to Waite corner and retirement from his 100th race entry on lap 28.
+Villeneuve in sixth had a rear wing failure, sending him into the tyre wall at high speed on the entry to Waite corner and retirement from his 100th race entry on lap 28.
 He was unhurt.
-On lap 29, Yoong overtook Coulthard for sixth position.
+On lap 29, Yoong overtook Coulthard for sixth.
 Seven laps later, Coulthard became the race's final retirement when he pulled off to the side of track at Whiteford corner because his McLaren was stuck in sixth gear.

 Webber was the first of the top six drivers to make a pit stop on lap 37.
 He had a problematic 34.9-second pit stop; the Minardi's fuel cover did not open automatically and a mechanic used a screwdriver to unsecure it.
-Webber rejoined the track in sixth position.
+Webber rejoined the track in sixth.
 Montoya and Michael Schumacher made their pit stops on laps 37 and 38.
-In the meantime, Räikkönen recorded the race's fastest lap of 1 minute, 25.841 seconds on lap 37, as he sought to pass Montoya for second position after his pit stop.
+In the meantime, Räikkönen set the race's fastest lap of 1:25.841 seconds on lap 37, as he sought to pass Montoya for second after his pit stop.
 He made his stop on lap 38.
 As Räikkönen drove onto the track, he drew alongside Montoya and carried excess speed into Brabham corner.
 He understeered wide onto the grass as he regained control of the rear of his car and fell to third, behind Montoya.

 With the first four positions settled, attention switched to the battle for fifth between Webber and Salo.
-Webber short shifted to prevent unneeded car component stress and noticed Salo closing up.
-He went faster and the Minardi team owner Paul Stoddart radioed that he had to defend fifth from Salo, with Webber aware of a potential revenue bonus of $25 million for Minardi for finishing ahead of Toyota in the World Constructors' Championship.
-Salo had been aware of the distance between himself and Webber and closed up to the latter by the 57th lap.
-He attempted to pass Webber; the aerodynamic turbulence created by airflow over Webber's car and the latter's block meant Salo spun through 180 degrees on radiator coolant from Button's car at Whiteford turn.
-Salo was able to restart his car and continue in sixth.
+Webber short-shifted to avoid unnecessary car component stress when he noticed Salo closing up.
+He went faster and Minardi team owner Paul Stoddart radioed that he had to defend fifth from Salo, with Webber aware of a potential revenue bonus of $25 million for Minardi finishing ahead of Toyota in the World Constructors' Championship.
+Salo had seen the gap between himself and Webber and had closed it by the 57th lap.
+He attempted to pass Webber; Salo spun through 180 degrees on radiator coolant from Button's car at Whiteford due to aerodynamic turbulence generated by airflow over Webber's car and the latter's block.
+He was able to restart his car and continue in sixth.